Burket Kniveton – Executive Director

-Shareen Springer – Executive Director
+Shareen Springer – Director of Training and Consulting

 “I would like my life to be a statement of love and compassion — and where it isn’t, thats where my work lies” – Ram Dass